質問 |

 Eventually, these are replaced with the maxims, "All animals are equal, but some animals are more equal than others", and "Four legs good, two legs better!" as the pigs become more human.

-This is an ironic twist to the original purpose of the Seven Commandments, which were supposed to keep order within Animal Farm
+This is an ironic twist to the original purpose of the Seven Commandments, which were supposed to keep order within Animal Farm 学び始める

 This is an ironic twist to the original purpose of the Seven Commandments, Which were supposed to keep order within Animal Farm

-by uniting the animals together against the humans and preventing animals from following the humans' evil habits.
+by uniting the animals together against the humans and preventing animals from following the humans' evil habits. 学び始める

 by uniting the animals together against the humans and Preventing animals from Help Us Help the humans' evil habits.

-Through the revision of the commandments, Orwell demonstrates how simply political dogma can be turned into malleable propaganda.[44]
+Through the revision of the commandments, Orwell demonstrates how simply political dogma can be turned into malleable propaganda.[44] 学び始める

 Through the revision of the commandments, Orwell Demonstrates how simply political dogma can be turned into malleable propaganda.
 [44]

-Orwell, a democratic socialist,[2] was a critic of Joseph Stalin and hostile to Moscow-directed Stalinism, an attitude that was critically shaped by his experiences during the Spanish Civil War.[3]
+According to Orwell, the book reflects events leading up to the Russian Revolution of 1917 and then on into the Stalin era in the Soviet Union.[1]
+Orwell, a democratic socialist,[2] was a critic of Joseph Stalin and hostile to Moscow-directed Stalinism, an attitude that was critically shaped by his experiences during the Spanish Civil War.[3] 学び始める

-Orwell, a democratic socialist,[2] was a critic of Joseph Stalin and hostile to Moscow-directed Stalinism, an attitude that was critically shaped by his experiences during the Spanish Civil War.[3]
+According this Orwell, the book reflects events leading up to the Russian Revolution of 1917 and then on into the Stalin era in the Soviet Union.
+[1] Orwell, a democratic socialist,[2] was a critic of Joseph Stalin and hostile to Moscow-directed Stalinism, an attitude that was critically shaped by his experiences during the Spanish Civil War.[3]

-Orwell described Animal Farm as a satirical tale against Stalin "un conte satirique contre Staline",[4] and in his essay "Why I Write" (1946),
+Orwell described Animal Farm as a satirical tale against Stalin "un conte satirique contre Staline",[4] and in his essay "Why I Write" (1946), 学び始める

 Orwell described Animal Farm as a satirical tale against Stalin "contre un conte satirique Staline", [4] and in his essay "Why I Write" (1946),

-he wrote that Animal Farm was the first book in which he had tried, with full consciousness of what he was doing, "to fuse political purpose and artistic purpose into one whole".
+he wrote that Animal Farm was the first book in which he had tried, with full consciousness of what he was doing, "to fuse political purpose and artistic purpose into one whole". 学び始める

 That he wrote Animal Farm was the first book in Which he had tried, with full consciousness of what he was doing, "to fuse political purpose and artistic purpose into one whole".